postsharp/postsharp-emails/15-vsx.md

 This tool also offers syntax highlighting for specific Metalama keywords, which is especially beneficial when creating your custom aspects.

+> [!NOTE]
 > Currently, there are no similar equivalents of this tool for either VSCode or JetBrains' Rider IDE.

+## Aspect Syntax Highlighting

 The Metalama Tools for Visual Studio 2022 extension is available at no cost.
 New Metalama users will find this tool insightful, as it demonstrates what Metalama does precisely.
 It shows the amount of standard boilerplate code it writes on your behalf, saving you time and preserving the clarity of your codebase.

 Experienced Metalama users will appreciate both the syntax highlighting and the ability to see how their custom aspects are likely to interact with other third-party code.

+## Summary

+If you are using Visual Studio 2022, don't miss the [Visual Tools for Metalama and PostSharp](https://www.postsharp.net/links/download-unified-vsx).
+It offers plenty of features to make your work with Metalama easier.